1d8/spreadermodules/transmission-seeder/readme.md

 1. Check to see if Transmission is installed
 2. If installed, it will generate a random file name for the torrent
 3. Download the torrent file to Transmission's Torrents/ folder
+4. If it isn't installed, it will simply exit.

 Example Usage: